Timing performance of SiPM-on-Tile elements: Laboratory and test beam measurements: Discussion of Photon Time Distributions

 Since the electronics and light detection do not contribute significantly to the overall timing properties of the signals that we observe at the test beam, the two remaining processes are light collection and scintillation.
-The upper panel of figure \ref{fig:laser:lc-and-scint} shows the photon time distributions of these two processes for a BC408 \tile{30} scintillator tile: The light collection was measured with the laser setup and the scintillation histogram is the same as in figure \ref{fig:cube:BC408-emission}.
+The upper panels of figure \ref{fig:laser:lc-and-scint} show the photon time distributions of these two processes for BC408 scintillator tiles: The light collection was measured with the laser setup and the scintillation histogram is the same as in figure \ref{fig:cube:BC408-emission}.

-The lower panel of figure \ref{fig:laser:lc-and-scint} shows the photon time distribution for a BC408 \tile{30} tile measured at the test beam.
-The time structure of the test beam signals agrees very well with the red line, which is a convolution of the scintillation and light collection distributions from the upper plot.
+The lower panels of figure \ref{fig:laser:lc-and-scint} show the photon time distribution for BC408 scintillator tiles measured at the test beam.
+The time structures of the test beam signals agree very well with the red lines, which are convolutions of the scintillation and light collection distributions from the upper plots.
 This demonstrates that the signals that we observe at the test beam are indeed determined by scintillation and light collection together.
-The comparison shown in figure \ref{fig:laser:lc-and-scint} works equally well for the scintillator sizes \tile{20} and \tile{40}, and can be found in \cite{MSc_Fabian}.

-The light collection is a geometric effect that arises from the different paths that photons travel in the scintillator tile.
-Figure \ref{fig:laser:lc-time-structure} compares the photon time distribution for the light collection measurements with a laser on three different scintillator tile sizes.
-There is clearly a different time structure for these three geometries, with smaller tiles responding faster.
-This suggests that the reason why the time resolution of the SiPM-on-tile setup depends on the geometry of the scintillator tile is not only the light yield, but also the time response arising from different light paths in the scintillator.